defiprime/defiprime1/index.md

 ---
 layout: default
-title: DeFi - Best Decentralized Finance(DeFi) Products | DeFiprime.com
+title: DeFi - Best Decentralized Finance(DeFi) Products | What is DeFi in Crypto
-metadescription: List of the best Decentralized Finance Products.
-Decentralized Finance (DeFi) is the movement that leverages decentralized networks to transform old financial products into trustless and transparent protocols that run without intermediaries.
+metadescription: Decentralized Finance(DeFi) is the movement that leverages decentralized networks to transform old financial products into trustless and transparent protocols.

 ---